Guiding Your Baby into an Optimal Position

 Tips to encourage persistent posterior positioned babies into OFP position.

-• Knee chest position three times daily for 20 mins.
+Knee chest position three times daily for 20 mins or Forward leaning inversion daily for 30-40 secs

 Wait until your baby is awake (when you can feel some movement) before starting pelvic rocking or adopting the knee chest position.
 An awake baby is more likely to be encouraged to move!
 Useful positions for labour - Some can be used in a birth pool